 Things that may make it more likely for to get Hashimoto thyroiditis are:

 Being a woman.
 Women are more likely to have the disease.
 Hashimoto thyroiditis sometimes begins during pregnancy.
 The condition may get better in some women during pregnancy.
 But then it may return after delivery.

 Being middle age.
 Most cases happen between ages 30 and 60.
 But it has been seen in younger people.

 Having a family member with the disease (heredity).
 The disease tends to run in families.
 But no gene has been found that carries it.

 Having other autoimmune diseases.
 These health problems raise a person’s risk.
-Some examples are rheumatoid arthritis, Graves disease, and type 1 diabetes.
-Having this type of thyroiditis puts you at higher risk for other autoimmune illnesses.
+Some examples are rheumatoid arthritis, Addison disease, and type 1 diabetes.
+Having Hashimoto thyroiditis also increases your risk for other autoimmune illnesses.